chengkun-wu/PathNER/Readme.txt

    java -jar PathNer.jar --test test
 4. See the results on your file java -jar PathNer.jar --test YOUR_FILE
+5. Save results to an output file: java -jar PathNer.jar --test TEST_FILE --output RESULT_FILE
+   Note: If an output file is not specified, the results will be written to the "file_test_result.txt" file under the same folder as PathNer.jar.

 If you want to process a large file, you might need to add Java Virtual Machine parameters.
 For instance,